Best eSIMs for the USA in 2025

 Can I use 5G on a USA eSIM card?

-Yes, most eSIM providers support 5G in the US.
+Yes, most eSIMs support 5G in the US.
 However, support for 5G depends on your eSIM provider and location in the country. eSIM providers like Airalo support 5G in all 50 US states and Puerto Rico.

 Which eSIM is best for the USA?

 Saily is the best eSIM for the USA.
 It offers many short-term and long-term plans to accommodate different travelers.
-Saily's app is very easy to use, and it provides 24/7 customer support.
+Saily's app is very easy to use and provides 24/7 customer support.